Depth Preservation and Close-Field Transfer in the Local Langlands Correspondence: Introduction

 Using Deligne's isomorphism on the Galois side of this correspondence, we obtain (Theorem \ref{thm:congruent-isom}), \paragraph{Truncated isomorphisms over $\ell$-close fields} \begin{theoremA}[Truncated-torus close field isomorphisms] Let $F$ and $F'$ be $\ell$-close and let $T/F$ be a torus with transfer $T'/F'$.
-If $0\le r\le\Phi_T(\ell)$, there is a canonical isomorphism,
+If $r\geq 0$ such that $\Phi_T(r)\leq \ell$, there is a canonical isomorphism,

-\end{theoremA} When $r\in\mathbb{Z}_{\ge0}$, this recovers the main result of Aubert–Varma \cite{AV24}.
+\end{theoremA} When $r\in\mathbb{Z}_{\ge0}$, this recovers the main result of Aubert--Varma \cite{AV24}.

-Before stating our next result, we first recall a result of Chai–Yu \cite{ChaiYu2001}.
+Before stating our next result, we first recall a result of Chai--Yu \cite{ChaiYu2001}.
 Let \(F\) and \(F'\) be \(\ell\)-close local fields, let \(T/F\) be a torus, and let \(T'/F'\) be its Deligne transfer.
-Write \(\mathscr{T}\) and \(\mathscr{T}'\) for the respective Néron models.
+Write \(\mathscr{T}\) and \(\mathscr{T}'\) for the respective N\'{e}ron models.
 Then for any given integer \(m\), there is a suitably large \(\ell\) such that there is a canonical isomorphism of smooth group schemes

-Consequently, one has a canonical isomorphism, \( \mathscr T(\cO_F/\mathfrak {p}_F^{\,m}) \cong \mathscr T'(\cO_{F'}/\mathfrak {p}_{F'}^{\,m}). \) Building on this, by showing that Bruhat–Tits root-group filtration schemes behave just as well, Ganapathy \cite[Cor.\;6.3]{ganapathy2019} extends this result to parahoric group schemes.
+Consequently, one has a canonical isomorphism, \( \mathscr T(\cO_F/\mathfrak {p}_F^{\,m}) \cong \mathscr T'(\cO_{F'}/\mathfrak {p}_{F'}^{\,m}). \) Building on this, by showing that Bruhat--Tits root-group filtration schemes behave just as well, Ganapathy \cite[Cor.\;6.3]{ganapathy2019} extends this result to parahoric group schemes.

-Our next Theorem dispenses with the Chai–Yu input which is the main ingredient in \cite{AV24} and \cite{ganapathy2019}.
-Working with Yu’s minimal-congruence filtration, we prove (Theorem \ref{thm:depth-comp-HH}),
+Our next Theorem dispenses with the Chai--Yu input which is the main ingredient in \cite{AV24} and \cite{ganapathy2019}.
+Working with Yu's minimal-congruence filtration, we prove (Theorem \ref{thm:depth-comp-HH}),

 \begin{theoremA}[Truncated-parahoric close field isomorphisms] Let $G/F$ be connected reductive, $x\in\mathcal{B}^{\mathrm{red}}(G,F)$, and let $(G',x')$ be the Deligne transfer over an $\ell$-close field $F'$.
 For every $0\le r\le\Phi_{G,x}(\ell)$, there is a canonical isomorphism,